cronical/budget_dance/docs/workbook.md

 The functions are stored as defined names in Excel.
 They are defined in the `lambdas:` section of the `setup.yaml` file.

-The following list is extracted from that file by `util.doc_lambdas.py`.
+The following list is sourced from that file by `util.doc_lambdas.py`.

 [List of LAMBDA functions](./functions/excel_lambdas.md)